-Element 2: Sites, resources, habitats and landscapes of critical cultural, ecological, economic or religious/sacred importance for the traditional cultures of local communities:
+Element 2: Sites, resources, habitats\ and landscapes\ of critical\ cultural, ecological, economic or religious/sacred importance for the traditional cultures of local communities\:

-National or regional interpretations of this HCV element: Best Available Information for identifying occurrences of this interpretation: BAI >SLIMF BAI SLIMF Sites, resources, habitats, or landscapes of cultural, ecological, economic, or religious/sacred importance to local communities Culturally appropriate engagement with the local communities. Х Х For all Interpretations.
-Supplemental BAI may include databases, maps, and experts, e.g., community development organizations.
+National or regional interpretations of this HCV element: Best Available Information for identifying occurrences of this interpretation: BAI >SLIMF BAI SLIMF Sites, resources, habitats, or landscapes of cultural, ecological, economic, or religious/sacred importance to local communities.
+(WWF, 2011) Culturally appropriate engagement with the local communities.
+X X

-Element 3: Sites, resources, habitats and landscapes of of critical cultural, ecological, economic or religious/sacred importance for the traditional cultures of Indigenous Peoples:
+Element 3: Sites, resources, habitats\ and landscapes\ of of critical\ cultural, ecological, economic or religious/sacred importance for the traditional cultures of Indigenous Peoples: